DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/70 Multi-Axis Chart.md

     ---

 2. **Bind series to value axes**
-Bind each series to a value axis using the [axis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/axis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#axis') option.
+Bind each series to a value axis using the [axis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/axis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#axis') property.
 If the **axis** property is missing from the series configuration, such a series will be bound to the axis declared first in the **valueAxis** array.

     ---
     ##### jQuery